BrunaRihl/cosmo-compatibility/README.md

 # CosmoCompatibility

-Cosmo Compatibility test is a Python application that provides a personalized testing experience based on astrological signs.
+The Cosmic Compatibility test is a Python application that consists of a 10-question multiple-choice test, providing a personalized testing experience based on astrological signs.
 The program was designed to offer users a journey of knowledge and entertainment, allowing exploration of the distinctive characteristics associated with the zodiac signs.

 ![CosmoCompatibility shown on a range of devices](/assets/images/docs/)